-Trump Trashes 70 years of U.S. foreign policy in NATO attack
+Trump NATO attack trashes 70 years of foreign policy

 Republican presidential nominee Donald Trump trashed seven decades of U.S. policy toward Europe in one interview that left foreign policy experts and some in his party saying his approach could embolden Russia and make the world more dangerous.